chazgoo/Misc_scripts/README.md

 ### [Full list](https://github.com/chazgoo/Misc_scripts/tree/master/scripts)

 A collection of selected bash, awk/sed, perl, python, and R scripts I've used in various bioinformatic processes and pipelines.
 A number of these are used in my other (better organized, but privately held until published) repositories.
 I wanted a place to allow free access to my code without compromising any of my proprietary research in progress.
-Here it is.
+Here it is, in no particular order.
 Oneliners will be displayed, longer scripts and workflows will be linked.

 ### BASH/AWK/SED/PERL